chainguard-images/images/images-unmigrated/python/README.md

 [![CI status](https://github.com/chainguard-images/python/actions/workflows/release.yaml/badge.svg)](https://github.com/chainguard-images/python/actions/workflows/release.yaml)

-This is a minimal Python image based on Alpine, using Python apks available on the Alpine Community repositories (not built from source as of now).<br/><br/>While this image is being developed, we will stick to the latest stable Python version which at this moment is `3.10.7`.
+This is a minimal Python image based on Alpine, using Python apks available on the Alpine Community repositories (not built from source as of now).<br/><br/>While this image is being developed, we will stick to the latest stable Python version.
 Supported versions in the long term are TBD.

 ## Get It!